RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 are no nodes in the linked list.
 Since a new list is empty, the constructor and the check for empty must be consistent with one another.
-This shows the advantage to using the reference ``None`` to denote the “end” of the linked structure.
+This shows the advantage to using the reference ``None`` to denote the end of the linked structure.
 In Python, ``None`` can be compared to any reference.
 Two references are equal if they both refer to the same object.
 We will use this often in our remaining methods.